 The previous four editions (we have been publishing annually since 2013) talked to people already in Uganda/Rwanda; our main target were expats and domestic tourists.
 However, the Uganda Tourism Board liked to take them to international trade fairs and we felt we had to think about global audiences too.

-Moreover, we are in the business of making our transboundary region a destination by itself; it is only appropriate that we offer a visitor information that becomes useful the moment they land in Kigali/Entebbe.
+Moreover, we are in the business of making our transboundary region a destination by itself, therefore it is only appropriate that we offer visitors information that becomes useful the moment they land in Kigali/Entebbe.

-Therefore Kigali and Kampala are now included, plus Lake Nabugabo as a lovely stopover on the way to the Gorilla Highlands (Lake Mburo National Park will be added in the future too).
-We have expanded our coverage of Gisenyi as well.
+“OK, the capitals, but why Nabugabo?” you might ask.
+Lake Nabugabo is a lovely stopover on the way to the Gorilla Highlands; Lake Mburo National Park will be added in the future.

 Opening the booklet, you will notice the total redesign.
 Yakub Ibrahim (Rwanda) got inspired by the Gorilla Highlands initiative during the November 2016 Bootcamp and proposed to take the booklet into a more magazine-like direction.
 We gave him the opportunity, of course!